WEBINAR | Dynamic-to-Detail Micro-CT in One Workflow: UniTOM HR 2

 Results and Discussion

-High-Quality Diffraction for Confident Structural Refinement
+High-Quality 3D Diffraction Dataset for Reliable Structural Refinement

 The final data showed:

-• High resolution better than 0.63 Å
+• Atomic resolution at 0.63 Å

-• 73% completeness across the tilt range
+• 73% completeness from a single dataset across the tilt range

-• Observed R-factor below 8%
+• Refined R-factor below 8%

 This study demonstrates that PEDT with Tescan TENSOR is highly effective for atomic structure determination and analysis of nanocrystals, even when crystals are small, beam-sensitive, or part of complex mixtures.